juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 'The longer I stay here, the higher my chances of dying,' she thought to herself.
 'That emotionless girl is a rich Young Mistress, and the woman throwing murderous glares my way is probably her assigned protector.
 I managed to survive my first sleight thanks to the girl, I don't think a second one will fly here.'

-"Of course you are needed here," the girl said flatly.
+"Of course, you are needed here," the girl said flatly.
 "You are more experienced in assisting childbirth than either of us."

 "But I don't have any knowledge about what the Young Mistress is preparing to perform," the midwife pleaded.
 "This one feels that she will only be a hindrance."

 "The Young miss asked you to stay," Josie reinforced.

-"This one is staying," the midwife nodded obediently and receded a bit further back cautiously.
+"This one is staying," the midwife nodded obediently and assumed a position close to the pregnant woman cautiously.

 "First things first, we need to sanitise all work surfaces and tools," Jean instructed.
 "Do as I say, Josie."